samdow/language-design/language-design.md

 The notion of "when in doubt, leave it out" is very linked to DSLs and languages in general [Bloch, 2006].
 In terms of DSLs, we discussed in class how DSLs should support the bare minimum required to run the programs they want to run.
-Otherwise, they risk becomming a general purpose language and losing the specificity of a DSL.
+Otherwise, they risk becoming a general purpose language and losing the specificity of a DSL.
 Additionally, in English, students are taught to be concise and focus on one topic.
 Similarly, APIs need to leave out anything that takes focus away from its main purpose.